FOR IMMEDIATE RELEASE

 Lending vast expertise to the program’s launch will be Tywan Anthony, an experienced property manager who has managed affordable housing units throughout Brooklyn and who has successfully overseen more than six million square feet of retail, residential, office, and shopping center assets.

-Small building owners who are interested in receiving property management services from NHS Brooklyn should contact Byron Todman at (718) 469-4679 or email@example.com.
+Owners of small buildings who are interested in receiving property management services from NHS Brooklyn should contact Byron Todman at (718) 469-4679 or email@example.com.

 NHS Brooklyn, a 501©3 nonprofit organization established in 1982, is a housing counseling agency certified by the Department of Housing and Urban Development (HUD), With offices in East Flatbush and Canarsie and a strong presence in East New York and Coney Island, NHS Brooklyn offers first-time home buyer education, foreclosure intervention, landlord training, home repair financing, property insurance counseling, tenant support services, financial coaching, and emergency and disaster preparedness.